 This sauce can be traced back to the 17th century.
 The first form of it included pepper, salt, and vinegar.
 And the BBQ sauce recipe has evolved.
-Nowadays, you can also find many ready-made BBQ sauces at supermarkets or groceries.
+Nowadays, you can also find many ready-made BBQ sauces at supermarkets or in groceries.

 Moreover, their variants are different by region in the USA.
-For example, the Texas version heavily uses spices and seasonings like cumin, chili powder, etc., and less sugar and tomato, while the Kansas city version consists of spices, sugar, and vinegar in their sauces.
+For example, the Texas version heavily uses spices and seasonings like cumin, chili powder, etc., and less sugar and tomato, while the Kansas version consists of spices, sugar, and vinegar in their sauces.

 Here is a quick taste test of many types of BBQ sauce with a lot of insights.